 At Christmas time we like to give a classic engineering experiment a holiday twist!
 To build your own festive toothpick-gumdrop castle, you will need a box of toothpicks, red, green, and white gumdrops, and a bit of imagination.

 Let your students design, test, and build whatever gumdrop castle they can dream up for the sugarplum fairies.
-You will be amazed by what they create!
+Their creations will amaze you!

 #8 - Christmas-colored Milk